kojix2/Dataset-acess-for-PLOS-ONE/README.md

 # Dataset-acess-for-PLOS-ONE

+## Original work and repository
 Data set for the paper submitted to PLOS One, which is entitled "Real-time Gastric Polyp Detection using Convolutional Neural Networks".

 https://github.com/jiquan/Dataset-acess-for-PLOS-ONE

-# This is kojix2 fork for creating yolov3 model
+## This repository is kojix2's fork for creating yolov3 model

 ## Requirements